termpaint/termpaint/doc/terminal.rst

   This is a wrapper for using :c:func:`termpaint_input_handle_paste` with a terminal object.

-  Explicit paste handling is an switchable termianl feature, see :c:func:`termpaint_terminal_request_tagged_paste` for enabling it.
+  Explicit paste handling is an switchable terminal feature, see :c:func:`termpaint_terminal_request_tagged_paste` for enabling it.